CarlosMart626/mac-chat-api/README.md

 docker-compose up

 # To stop services
-docker-compose up
+docker-compose down

 ```

-Now go to your favorite browser and type `http://localhost:3005/`
+Now go to your favorite browser and type `http://localhost:3005/` you'll see the service running.